crispyDyne/rq-manager/readme.md

 project = {'jobs':[
             {
                 'blocking':True,
-                'jobs':[ # these two jobs will be run first {'func':simpleTask,'args': 2},
+                'jobs':[ # these two jobs will run first {'func':simpleTask,'args': 2},
                     {'func':addJobs,'args': 4} # This job adds new jobs
                     # New Jobs are placed here